-Goats, pigs, dogs, and plants were brought to the islands on purpose.
-They were there to make life easier for travelers and settlers.
-They are what we call introduced species.
-Other living things—rodents, insects, and weeds—probably arrived as stowaways on ships.
+People began to introduce new plants and animals to the islands as they arrived.
+Goats, pigs, dogs, and plants were brought to the islands to make life easier for settlers.
+We call them introduced species.
+Other living things not from the islands— rats, insects, and weeds—probably arrived on ships.

 Cats are not from the Galápagos.
 A cat can harm native and endemic wildlife.